 My ex wife was going through a rough time and I let her move in to help.
 Since she moved in I have holes in the walls my personal property has been getting damaged and of course we have been arguing to the point of having the law called on more than one occasion.
 She has been threatening me with...
 Read more »

 In Tennessee, the procedure is to give her written notice to get out.
 If she was supposed to pay rent, she has 15 days to catch up the rent.
 Then you file in general session court a "detainer warrant" ( the court clerk will have a form for you to fill out).
 Actually, it sounds like she is...Read more »

 My wife and her friend, who lives in Kenya, created an LLC to purchase a rental property in Memphis.
 The LLC is listed as the owner on the title document.
 The friend paid the initial deposit and has been collecting all of the revenue from payments made by tenants.
 My wife agreed to partner with...
 Read more »

 If the property is owned by the LLC, the "operating agreement" of the LLC controls resolution of any dispute among the owners/members of the LLC.
 If there is no "operating agreement," there are state statutes which control the dissolution of the LLC.
-It is unclear what you mean when you say the...Read more »
+It is unclear what you mean...Read more »

 Strictly speaking, you should not have to go- they are seeking "possession only" ( that language is VERY important, so double check) and if you agree or have already surrendered possession, then there is no dispute and no need for you to appear.
-HOWEVER, as the saying goes - "better safe than...Read more »
+HOWEVER, as the saying goes - "better...Read more »

 In my experience, the judges follow the guidelines ( appellate court decisions says the guidelines have the same effect as laws passed by the legislature).
 The Judges are under a statutory directive to insure the child support law is obeyed.
 The guidelines do permit deviations, but only for a very...Read more »